 Flex Grow

-property in CSS determines how much a flex item will grow relative to the rest of the flex items inside a flex container.
+The flex-grow property in CSS determines how much a flex item will grow relative to the rest of the flex items inside a flex container.

 This property only works with Flexbox, not with CSS Grid.